-I spend my days indoors as an editor, and in my free time, I can usually be found reading, writing, quilting or making jewelry—also indoors.
+I spend my days inside as a freelance writer and editor, and in my free time, I can usually be found reading, writing, quilting or making jewelry—also indoors.
 Friends and family regularly joke that my pale skin has never seen the sun.

 I’ve been hooked ever since.

-Hiking has not only eased my anxiety, it’s also helped me find meaning in many different ways—both big and small.
+Hiking has not only helped ease my anxiety, it’s also helped me find meaning in many different ways—both big and small.
 Here are some of the lessons I’ve learned:

 1. It’s not always about getting the perfect photo for social media.